jondlm/busseur/README.md

 # Busseur

-A TriMet command line tool for bus arrivals
+A small TriMet command line tool for bus arrivals.